telerik/xaml-docs/controls/radchartview/series/cartesianchart-series/area-series/rangesplineseries.md

 # RangeSplineSeries

-The __RangeSplineSeries__ behaves like an [SplineAreaSeries]({%slug radchartview-series-splineareaseries%}) but you can specify a minimum and maximum for each data point.
+When using __RangeSplineSeries__ you can specify a minimum and maximum value for each data point.
+The high data points, as well as the low data points, are connected with smooth line segments and the area enclosed the two lines is colored in an arbitrary way.
+Basically, the series displays a range of data by plotting two numeric values per data point.
 By default the colors of the line and the area are the same.

 ## Declaratively Defined Series